sambuddhac/MacroEnergy.jl/docs/src/Guides/User Guide/user_asset_constraints.md

 ```

 ## Minimum Flow Constraint
-The minimum flow constraint enforces that the flow of a commodity in an **edge** does not exceed a user-defined fraction of the capacity of the edge (`min_flow_fraction` attribute).
+The minimum flow constraint enforces that the **flow** of a commodity in an edge does not exceed a user-defined fraction of the capacity of the edge (specified using the `min_flow_fraction` attribute).

 !!! note "Formulation"
     ```math